Dave Stapleton (pitcher): Coaching career

 In 2001, Stapleton was hired as the head baseball coach of his alma mater, Grand Canyon University.
 In 2002, he led the team to a 38–21 record.
 The school's softball complex, Stapleton-Pierson Stadium, was previously named after him before being rebuilt and renamed in 2017.
 On March 10, 2011, Stapleton was dismissed.
-In February 2014, he was named manager of the Orem Owlz.
+From February 2014 through 2024, Dave has worked in the California Angels as minor league coach and in player development.

 Personal

 Stapleton resides in Chandler, Arizona with his wife, Patti and their children; Kadi and Dakota.